flutter/website/src/docs/development/tools/hot-reload.md

 ```

 Read more about the [differences between the `const` and `final`
-keywords]({{site.news}}/2012/06/const-static-final-oh-my.html) in Dart.
+keywords][const-new] in Dart.

 ## Recent UI change is excluded

-Even when a hot reload operation appears successful and generates no exceptions,
+Even when a hot reload operation appears successful and generates no
-some code changes might not be visible in the refreshed UI.
-This behavior is
+exceptions, some code changes might not be visible in the refreshed UI.
-common after changes to the app's `main()` method.
+This behavior is common after changes to the app's `main()` method.

-As a general rule, if the modified code is downstream of the root widget's
+As a general rule, if the modified code is downstream of the root
-build method, then hot reload behaves as expected.
-However, if the modified code
+widget's build method, then hot reload behaves as expected.
-won't be re-executed as a result of rebuilding the widget tree, then you won't
+However, if the modified code won't be re-executed as a result
+of rebuilding the widget tree, then you won't
 see its effects after hot reload.

 For example, consider the following code: